laffan/godot_demos/04_bouncy_ball_maker/README.md

 # 04 Bouncey Ball Maker

-A simple demonstration of instantiation and OOP in Godot.
+This demo contains introductory examples of the following:

+## UI Sliders

+## OOP Instantiation (sort of)